 Some of these senior resources are local to Surprise and Goodyear.
 Others may cover the Phoenix valley or the entire State of Arizona.
 There are also a few that have a national reach.
 Regardless of their size or scope, we hope that some of these senior resources will help you or a family member.

-List of Helpful Senior Resources around Surprise and Goodyear
+List of Helpful Senior Resources in Surprise AZ and Senior Resources in Goodyear AZ

 Elder Abuse – If you suspect there is a case of elder abuse going on, you always have the option of calling 911.
 For non-emergency situations, there are several options: